SFTtech/cyberbot/README.md

 The bot itself only uses the basic functionality of the `matrix-nio` module to establish a matrix connection.
 All higher functionality is implemented in *plugin files*.
-These plugins need to be located in the *plugins* folder.
+These plugins need to be located one of the folders specified in the `PLUGINPATH` in your config file.

-Every plugin needs to define a `register_to(plugin)` function, which is called upon plugin loading, and a `HELP_DESC` variable, containing a string with a short textual description of its features.
+Every plugin needs to define an async `register_to(plugin)` function, which is called upon plugin loading, and a `HELP_DESC` variable, containing a string with a short textual description of its features.